-One of the things that I noticed about London was how diverse it was.
-In that respect, it reminded me of the U.S. Sian came down and so it was the three musketeers once again.
-The plan was that she would stay in London for a few days and then Vernon and I would go visit Sian in Chester which was a few hours from London.
+One of the things I noticed about London was how diverse it was.
+In that respect, it reminded me of the U.S. Sian came to London and so it was the three musketeers once again.
+The plan was that she would stay in London for a few days and then Vernon and I would go visit Sian in Chester, which was a few hours from London.

 When we were in London, we saw the major attractions such as the London Eye, Westminster Abbey, Big Ben, Trafalgar Square, etc. It’s always cool seeing places that you’ve only read about in history books or seen on t.v.

 After exploring London, we then headed to Chester.
 We took the train which was really nice.
-Sian lived in Chester with her parents and her sister.
+Sian lives in Chester with her parents and her sister.
 At the time, her brother was spending time in the U.S so I didn’t get a chance to meet him.
 Sian’s family was very warm and they welcomed my brother and I with open arms.
-They were very hospitable towards my brother and I for which I will always be grateful.
 It was also nice to meet Sian’s family since she had already met my family in Chicago.
-One of the nights we were there, Sian’s grandmother invited us over to her house for dinner which was really nice.
+One of the nights we were in Chester, Sian’s grandmother invited us over to her house for dinner.
 She reminded me of my mother because my mother also loves to have dinner parties.
 I felt at home with Sian’s family.

-When we were in Chester we visited the local church and we also saw a castle which is something that you definitely don’t see in the U.S. Sian told me that it was actually being used as a hotel but it was still pretty cool either way.
-We also went shopping in downtown Chester which was really cool.
-They had many of the same stores that are popular in the U.S. Chester had a very quaint small town feel to it which was very refreshing.
-It was not the hustle and bustle of London which was nice.
+When we were in Chester we visited the local church.
+Along the way, we also saw a castle, which is something that you definitely don’t see in the U.S. Sian told me it was actually being used as a hotel.
+We went shopping in downtown Chester.
+They had many of the same stores which are popular in the U.S. Chester had a very quaint small town feel to it which was very refreshing.
+It was not the hustle and bustle of London.

 After we left Chester, we had one more day in London before heading back to the states.
 On our last night, Vernon and I went souvenir shopping and had fish and chips for the last time.
 We also went to see the last two places on our list which were Buckingham Palace and London Bridge.
 We went at night so we probably weren’t able to fully appreciate the beauty of Buckingham Palace but I was still pretty impressed.
 Overall I really enjoyed England despite the cold weather.
 It was great reconnecting with Sian and Melanie.
 It was also a first for Vernon because it was his first time in Europe.
 I haven’t been back to England since but perhaps one day I will return.
 Sian currently lives in London but Melanie has since moved to Buenos Aires, Argentina.This was the last time we’ve all been together.
 I regret that I haven’t seen them since but it is difficult when everybody lives so far away.
 Melanie came to California a few years back but at the time, I was living abroad so I wasn’t able to see her.I do believe a trip to Argentina will happen sooner than later.
 It would be great to have another reunion with my two favorite Brit’s.
 Anything is possible!